-Class Title Governing Court Order ¶'s and Topics Covered Intended Students and Use Important Considerations Enhanced Implicit Bias & Cultural Competency Training Goals 3 & 5 ¶70 The CPP is the Office response to disparate outcomes in the TSAR Report This is continuing education for all Sworn employees and reserves.
+Class Title Governing Court Order ¶'s and Topics Covered Intended Students and Use Important Considerations Enhanced Implicit Bias & Cultural Competency Training Goals 3 & 5 ¶70 The CPP was developed as the Office response to disparate outcomes in the TSAR Report This is continuing education for all Sworn employees and reserves.
 At the time of deployment, it will be assigned to everyone's HUB profile.
 Additionally, as classes are created for particular communities, anytime a new Deputy is assigned to that area past classes can be added to their profile to increase awareness of the areas they serve.
 The content in this series of classes is demonstrably different from other MCSO offerings and is driven by the communities' experience and what the community wants us to know.
-Video Library Submissions Goals 3, 4, 5 ¶70 The CPP is the Office response to disparate outcomes in the TSAR Report The video library is a curation of videos and discussion points available to supervisors for use in training scenarios and TSMR interventions.
+Video Library Submissions Goals 3, 4, 5 ¶70 The CPP was developed as the Office response to disparate outcomes in the TSAR Report The video library is a curation of videos and discussion points available to supervisors for use in training scenarios and TSMR interventions.
 These are not Training Classes or HUB presentations.
 They are simply added as a resource for supervisor- led interventions and discussions.
-Roll Call Briefing with Discussion Points Goals 3, 4, 5 ¶70 The CPP is the Office response to disparate outcomes in the TSAR Report A roll call briefing will be conducted in each third of the year to coincide with either Goal 3, 4, or 5, covering each topic once throughout the year.
+Roll Call Briefing with Discussion Points Goals 3, 4, 5 ¶70 The CPP was developed as the Office response to disparate outcomes in the TSAR Report A roll call briefing will be conducted in each third of the year to coincide with either Goal 3, 4, or 5, covering each topic once throughout the year.
 To be given to all Sworn, Reserves, and DSAs by a supervisor and This is not a HUB training class and is time sensitive.
 These briefings are usually a short video and supervisor- led discussion points that must fit within approx. a 15- minute preshift briefing.
 They serve as continuing education and as continuous reminders of MCSO's commitment to

-Class Title Governing Court Order ¶'s and Intended Students and Use Important Considerations Topics Covered and OSC documented in Blue Team with the Notes - CPP Briefing Allegation.
-CPP Goals 3, 4, and 5.
-CPP Captain's Briefing Goals 3, 4, 5 ¶70 The CPP is the Office response to disparate outcomes in the TSAR Report To be given to all Sworn, Reserves, and DSAs by a supervisor and documented in Blue Team with the Notes - CPP Briefing Allegation.
-These are not Training Classes or HUB presentations.
-Each CPP Goal topic will be covered once a year.
+Class Title Governing Court Intended Students Important Considerations

+Order ¶'s and and Use

+Topics Covered

+documented in Blue CPP Goals 3, 4, and 5.

+Team with the

+Notes - CPP

+Briefing Allegation.

+CPP Captain's ¶70 The CPP was To be given to all These are not Training

+Briefing Goals 3, developed as the Sworn, Reserves, Classes or HUB

+4, 5 Office response to and DSAs by a presentations.
+Each CPP

+disparate outcomes in supervisor and Goal

+the TSAR Report documented in topic will be covered once

+Blue Team with the a year.

+Notes - CPP

+Briefing Allegation.